panmanphil/distilledspirits.band/content/pages/demos.md

 title: "Demos"
 date: 2019-02-06T01:07:31-06:00
 draft: true
+featured_image: "/images/recordings.jpg"
 ---

-### Demos:

-These were recorded in our basement—one and done.
+### These were recorded in our basement—one and done.
 While not CD ready, they are a chance to get a sampling of a few of things we play.

 [Elvis Presley Blues (Gillian Welch / Grace Potter)](https://soundcloud.com/panmanphil/elvis-presley-blues)